AElfProject/AElf/docs-sphinx/tutorials/boot-sequence.rst

 Full nodes need to call Election contract to become candidate nodes.
-The nodes need to mortgage 10W ELF to participate in the election, please make sure that the account of the nodes has enough Token.
+The nodes need to mortgage 10W ELF to participate in the election, please make sure that the account of the nodes has enough tokens.

 To facilitate the quick demonstration, we directly transfer the token from the first initial node account to the full node account: